GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="acr">Accessibility Conformance Report (ACR)</th>
     <td>A document that explains the extent to which a product conforms to accessibility standards such as WCAG or Section 508 Technical Standards.
-A common way an ACR is completed is by using the <a href="{{site.baseurl}}/sell/vpat">Voluntary Product Accessibility Template (VPAT&reg;)</a> template created by the IT Industry Council (ITI), but other methods are used across government.</td>
+A common way an ACR is completed is by using the <a href="{{site.baseurl}}/sell/acr/">Voluntary Product Accessibility Template&copy;</a> created by the IT Industry Council (ITI), but other methods are used across government.</td>
   </tr>
   <tr>
     <th scope="row" id="acr-repository">ACR Repository</th>